bruffstar/react-sandbox/notes.md

 By default, the browser will try to hit the server for the route before JS (react) has had a chance to load and tell it that React Router will be in control of routes.

-We must add a few properties in the webpack config, ``publicPath`` must be always set and for development, if webpack-dev-server is used then we must set ``historyApiFallback`` to true.
+We must add a few properties in the webpack config. ``publicPath`` must be always set and for development, if webpack-dev-server is used then we must set ``historyApiFallback`` to true.

 ```javascript
 module.exports = {